jverhoelen/jekyll-now/_posts/2019-03-27-introducing-graphical-gopass-ui.md

 category: "Security"
 ---

-Gopass is "the slightly more awesome standard unix password manager for teams" ([Gopass on Github](https://github.com/gopasspw/gopass)).
-If you want to read more about it, feel free to checkout [my detailled blog article about Gopass](https://blog.codecentric.de/en/2019/02/manage-team-passwords-gopass/).
+[Gopass](https://github.com/gopasspw/gopass) is "the slightly more awesome standard unix password manager for teams".
+It combines the powers of Git and GPG to achieve this.
+Therefor it's purely command line based – and that's great, don't get me wrong.
+However, non-technie-people within cross-functional teams also need access to a bunch of credentials.
+For this target group and all the GUI-lovers out there, we are building Gopass UI at codecentric.

-Gopass is purely command line based – and that's great, don't get me wrong.
-However, there are situations where non-technie-people within cross-functional teams also need access to a bunch of credentials.
-For this target group and all the GUI-lovers out there, a proper UI add-on was missing.
+If you are curious and lack a detailled introduction into Gopass, feel free to checkout [my blog article about Gopass](https://blog.codecentric.de/en/2019/02/manage-team-passwords-gopass/) on the magnificent codecentric blog.

 ## Welcome to Gopass UI